hci-lab-um/heuristics-for-test-tool-design/Quality-Attributes.md

 The data was analysed using a variety of qualitative and quantitative methods, and re-analysed by a second pair of researchers to check the results matched.
 The analysis results were synthesised into a number of outputs, including this repository of heuristics.
 The heuristics have been evaluated in reviews with test, UX and accessibility experts.

+## Usability, Quality in Use, and the User Experience: how they relate together

+Quality in Use (QiU) and Usability had the most frequent mentions in our data.
+Understanding how the different attributes are building blocks to the overall user experience (UX) helps us to design in a better UX, shown in the flowchart below.
+A good User Interface (UI) is supported by interaction design, and contributes to usability, which also includes designing for the users' efficiency, effectiveness, support to meet their goals in their context.
+Usability is one contributor to quality in use, which also includes flexibility in use and freedom from risk.
+QiU is also supported by all the technical attributes, such as maintainability, performance, security.
+QiU contributes to UX, and design should address trust, credibility, flow through tasks and the usefulness of the product.
+All of this, influenced by past experiences, mantal models and personal circumstances leads to the lived experience, and gives rise to emotions.

+![Flowchart showing the relationship between UI design, usability, quality in use, UX and the lived experience. ][ui-lxflow](UItoLX.jpg)

+[ui-lxflow]: UItoLX.jpg

 ![Flowchart showing the research activities to reach the figures in the tables. ][researchflow](r-flow.jpg)